Agile Nearshore Software Development: 2026 Guide & Benefits

 • Data Security: Third party breaches are a serious risk.
 One report found that 98% of organizations are affiliated with a third party that has experienced a data breach.

-The good news is that nearly all of these risks can be managed with careful vendor selection, clear contracts, and robust communication protocols.
+Nearly all of these risks can be managed with careful vendor selection, clear contracts, and strong communication protocols.

 Understanding Software Outsourcing Models